MihaelaBr/portfolio/c_mainproject2.md

 		<header class="major">
 			<h2>Brief Overview</h2>
 		</header>
 		<p>This is a Sales Pipeline Dashboards project for a Cloud Services company called Cloud Office, where I work at.
-All PII is edited out.</p>
+All company data and any PII is edited out.</p>
 	</div>
 </section>